canonical/vanilla-framework/templates/docs/patterns/images.md

 ### Responsive aspect ratio

 You can apply different aspect ratios on different screen sizes by using the responsive aspect ratio classes.
+See the table below for a list of all aspect ratio class names and their corresponding aspect ratios on each breakpoint.

 | Class name                                           | Large | Medium | Small |
 | ---------------------------------------------------- | ----- | ------ | ----- |